-- 38.2 Any car which has not taken up its position on the grid by the time the five minute signal is shown will not be permitted to do so and must start from the pit lane in accordance with Article 38.3. - 38.3 17 minutes before the start of the formation lap, a warning signal will be given indicating that the end of the pit lane will be closed in two minutes.
+Any car which does not complete a reconnaissance lap and reach the grid under its own power will not be permitted to start the race from the grid.

+38.2 17 minutes before the start of the formation lap, a warning signal will be given indicating that the end of the pit lane will be closed in two minutes.

 15 minutes before the start of the formation lap the end of the pit lane will be closed and a second warning signal will be given.
 Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
-If more than one car is affected they must line up in the order in which they reached the end of the pit lane.
-These cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start.
+If more than one car is affected they must line up in the order in which they qualified.
+However, any car reaching the end of the pit lane after the five minute signal must start behind any car already at the pit exit.

+All such cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start.

-38.4 The approach of the start will be announced by signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning.
+38.3 The approach of the start will be announced by signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning.